Importance of being active

 While riding can be done simply because it's pleasurable, for some people the activity is therapeutic.
 The rhythmic motion and warmth of a horse can be helpful, and riding can facilitate cognitive as well as sensory and motor development.

-Moreover, it can help foster a sense of responsibility and self-confidence while reducing spasticity and improving strength and stimulating good posture, balance, and flexibility for more functional independence off the horse.
+Moreover, it can help foster a sense of responsibility and self-confidence while reducing spasticity and improving strength, and stimulating good posture, balance and flexibility for more functional independence off the horse.

-The equestrian event dressage, where horse and rider perform a series of predetermined movements, has been included in the Paralympics since 1996.
+The equestrian event Dressage, where horse and rider perform a series of predetermined movements, has been included in the Paralympics since 1996.
 There are many riding programs across the United States that cater to disabled riders.
 The best source of information is the Professional Association of Therapeutic Horsemanship International.

 Sailing